DSCR Loans

 - Flexibility: DSCR loans can be used for various commercial real estate purposes, including property purchases, refinancing, and renovations.

-- Focus on property performance: The loan approval is based on the property’s ability to generate income, rather than the borrower’s personal creditworthiness.
+- Focus on property performance: The loan approval is based on the property’s income-generating potential, rather than the borrower’s personal creditworthiness.

-- Potential for higher loan amounts: DSCR loans may allow borrowers to secure larger loan amounts compared to traditional commercial mortgages.
+- Potential for higher loan amounts: DSCR loans may enable borrowers to secure larger loan amounts than traditional commercial mortgages.

 In essence, a DSCR loan is a financing option that prioritizes the property’s income-generating potential over the borrower’s personal financial situation.